git-hemant/simplyheart-privacy-policy/README.md

 ## 2. Information Stored on Your Device

-Simply Heart stores limited preferences locally on your device, such as chart appearance, onboarding state, and whether you chose to enable anonymous diagnostics.
+Simply Heart stores limited preferences locally on your device, such as chart appearance and onboarding state.
 These preferences are used to remember your choices and operate the App.
-We do not receive them unless a specific interaction is included in optional diagnostics as described below.

 Deleting the App generally removes its locally stored preferences.
 Apple Health records remain under your control in Apple Health and are not deleted when you delete Simply Heart.